rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

 Riak Core, The vnode
 ==========

 In this post I will implement an application I'm calling Real Time Statistics (RTS for short) which will accept log entries over HTTP and generate real-time statistics from those entries.
 I will focus on the _vnode_ which is the workhorse of a Riak Core application.
+You should follow along by cloning this repo and looking at the RTS code as you read this.

 An Interview Question
 ----------